egalibert/Grab_The_Ballon_D-ors/README.md

 My first small game created alone, the game is pretty self explanatory but had good fun making it.

 For testing you can clone the repo and just run Grab_The_Ballon_Dors.py file.
+If you want to play the robot version on line 8 choose 1, for the Ballon dor version choose 2.
 Good luck beating this one!